How to Promote B2B Business Through Email Marketing

 Some businesses often write a pre-header that is too good to be true.
 In other words, it is quite catchy, but the info isn’t accurate.
 It would be best if you never did that.

-Writing misleading subject lines, pre-header, and content, in general, can only tarnish your reputation.
+In general, misleading subject lines, pre-header, and content can only tarnish your reputation.

 3 – Build a long list of subscribers